THE PROLOGUE: The Alternative Energy Megatrend in the Age of Great Power Competition

 Chapter IV.
 Global economic security – the alternative energy megatrend highlighting a growing reliance on geo-economic statecraft in the competition escalation.

 1. The evolution of economic security: the alternative energy megatrend’s foothold in economic security considerations.

 2. Leviathan as a market maker: economic imperatives and policy tools propelling the alternative energy megatrend.

 3. The alternative energy market: emerging at the juncture of the private and public sectors.

 4. Geo-economics in a universally securitized world: the promise and the warnings of the alternative energy megatrend.

-In Conclusion: How does the alternative energy megatrend affect the future of specific security domains, such as energy, defense, environmental, and economic?
+In Conclusion: How does the alternative energy megatrend affect the future of the energy, defense, environmental, and economic security domains?

 Part 4.
-The Metamorphoses – the alternative energy megatrend’s future security trajectory.
+The Metamorphoses – the alternative energy megatrend’s inevitable demise and future security trajectory.